W0811182/WorldFlags/README.txt

 using DateTime.now.year to maek the copyright year update automatically

 Now moving on to thinking of some ideas for the layout and testing some colours and fonts

+--1531

+customizations made to pages include
+-A red footer for the shared layout
+-different font for the whole page (Trebuchet MS) -changed the headers and paragraphs on the "about Us" page to align on the center of the page -made the figure captions be hidden by default and reappear upon hovering over the figures -strong tags come in blue (#33A2FF)
+-added images of stock photos of fictional team members for the fictional company -added images of stock photos of office building exterior and interior to show off on the "About Us" page

+commiting final comit before trying to deploy my webapp to azure

+With plenty of time left to spare and no interest in trying to make the css work anymore i am gonna figure out azure deployment

+--1547

+app deployed to azure (catalogue not working)